Brazilian Navy Nuclear Program: Precursor measures of the PNM

-The Brazilian government requested the navy's opinion on nuclear propulsion for the first time in 1976, when it was offered during negotiations with the Germans.
+The Brazilian government requested the navy's opinion on nuclear propulsion for the first time in 1976, when it was offered by German negotiatiors.
 It would not necessarily be for a submarine; the proposal was for an oceanographic research vessel.
 According to Paulo Nogueira Batista Jr., president of Nuclebrás, "the German interest is explained by the limitations in this field to which the FRG [Federal Republic of Germany] is subject in its own territory, as a result of the 1954 Paris Agreements".
 The talks, which had no outcome, went beyond what the agreement allowed, as any military use of the technological cooperation was forbidden.
-On 15 July 1976, Navy Minister Geraldo Henning informed president Ernesto Geisel that his branch's participation in the nuclear program should, for the moment, be limited to acquiring knowledge, but it was possible to consider nuclear propulsion in warships.
+On 15 July 1976, Navy Minister Geraldo Henning informed president Ernesto Geisel that his service's participation in the nuclear program should, for the moment, be limited to acquiring knowledge, but that it was possible to consider nuclear propulsion in warships.
 Brazilian officers even inspected the German nuclear-powered cargo ship Otto Hahn, but concluded that it would be too expensive to operate and the submarine would take a long time to enter service.

-The technology of the British Churchill-class nuclear submarines was reportedly offered by the president of Vickers-Armstrongs to Admiral Eddy Sampaio Espellet, Director-General of Navy Materiel, in 1976.
+Technologies used in the British Churchill-class nuclear submarines were reportedly offered by the president of Vickers-Armstrongs to Admiral Eddy Sampaio Espellet, Director-General of Navy Materiel, in 1976.
 According to Espellet's account, upon returning to Brazil, he informed the Navy Minister of the matter and recommended sending a naval engineer to the nuclear engineering course at the Massachusetts Institute of Technology (MIT).
-The suggestion was endorsed by the minister and by President Geisel himself, and the chosen officer was Lieutenant Commander Othon Luiz Pinheiro da Silva.
+The suggestion was endorsed by the minister and by President Geisel himself, and the chosen officer was Commander Othon Luiz Pinheiro da Silva.
 In the decades that followed, Othon would come to be known as the "father" of the uranium enrichment and nuclear submarine programs, the most prominent figure in Brazil's nuclear program after Admiral Álvaro Alberto.